lazybug19/Attester_Design/README.md

-# Attestation Framework Design
+# Remote Attestation Framework
-An ML and DL-based verifier-like attestation framework for multilabel and multiclass malware detection.
+Ensemble Modelling based verifier-like Attestation Framework designed for IoT Network Security aiding in multilabel and multiclass malware detection.

 ## About
-A POSIX-compliant C-based hotel management system supporting multiple concurrent requests for placing orders, calculating income, assigning waiters, and facilitating efficient management among admin, hotel manager, customers, and staff.
+Attestation entails presenting verifiable evidence to an evaluator to substantiate claims regarding a target’s characteristics, ensuring that the firmware and configuration are reliable, verifying that the hardware is genuine.
+This paper proposes attestation solutions based on optimized ensemble learning and neural networks to bridge the existing gaps, enhancing security in the device lifecycle.

 ## Key Features
 <ul>